finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

 # **get_support_access_history**
 > List[SupportAccessResponse] get_support_access_history(start=start, end=end)

-[EARLY ACCESS] GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination
+GetSupportAccessHistory: Get the history of all support access granted and any information pertaining to their termination

 The active and inactive support requests will be returned, inactive support requests will have information pertaining to their termination  including obfuscated userIds of those who created and terminated the request